core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 * YANG modules, submodules, and features

-To minimize their size, SIDs used as keys in inner CBOR maps are typically encoded using deltas.
+To minimize their size, SIDs used as keys in CBOR maps are encoded using deltas, i.e., signed (negative or unsigned) integers that are added to the reference SID applying to the map.
+The reference SID of an outermost map is zero, unless a different reference SID is unambiguously conferred from the environment in which the outermost map is used.
+The reference SID of a map that is most directly embedded in a map entry with a name-based key is zero.
+For all other maps, the reference SID is the SID computed for the map entry it is most directly embedded in.
+(The embedding may be indirect if an array intervenes, e.g., in a YANG list) Where absolute SIDs are desired in map key positions where a bare integer implies a delta, they may be encoded using CBOR tag 47 (as defined in {{tag-registry}}).

-Conversion from SIDs to deltas and back to SIDs are stateless processes solely based on the data serialized or deserialized.
+Thus, conversion from SIDs to deltas and back to SIDs is a stateless process solely based on the data serialized or deserialized combined with, potentially, an outermost reference SID unambiguously conferred by the environment.
-These SIDs may also be encoded as absolute number when enclosed by CBOR tag 47.

 Mechanisms and processes used to assign SIDs to YANG items and to guarantee their uniqueness are outside the scope of the present specification.
 If SIDs are to be used, the present specification is used in conjunction with a specification defining this management.